ekacs/katoolin3-mod/README.md

 #### Searching
 Katoolin3 supports searching the package cache.
- E.g. if you want to install some tools related to SQL injections you can go into the search menu and search for ```sql injection```.
+ For example, if you want to install some tools related to SQL injections, you can go to the search menu and search for ```sql injection```
  If you want to have specific information about a package just enter the package name in the same search menu.